-The Sable Offshore Energy Project (SOEP) involves the development of five natural gas fields near Sable Island which is located approximately 225 km off the east coast of Nova Scotia.
-The six fields are: Venture, South Venture, Thebaud, North Triumph, Glenelg and Alma.
-Together, these fields contain an estimated 85 billion cubic metres (3 TCF) of recoverable gas reserves and 11.9 million cubic metres (74.8 MMbbl) of condensate.
-SOEP is operated by ExxonMobil Canada Ltd. with its partners Shell Canada Limited, Imperial Oil Resources Limited, Pengrowth Corporation, and Mosbacher Operating Ltd.
+The Sable Offshore Energy Project (the Project) involves the production of natural gas and condensate from five offshore fields near Sable Island, which is located approximately 225 km off the east coast of Nova Scotia.
+The five fields are: Venture, South Venture, Thebaud, North Triumph, and Alma.
+SOEP is operated by ExxonMobil Canada Ltd. (ExxonMobil) with its partners Shell Canada Limited, Imperial Oil Resources Limited, Pengrowth Energy Corporation, and Mosbacher Operating Ltd.

-In Tier I, central facilities are installed at Thebaud for production, utilities and accommodation.
-Satellite platforms are located at Venture and North Triumph.
-These are unmanned wellhead and production platforms.
-The Thebaud platform has systems for remote monitoring and control of the other platforms.
-Each of these unmanned platforms is equipped with small emergency quarters and a helideck.
-Hydrocarbons produced at these platforms are transported through a system of subsea flowlines to the Thebaud platform.
+Central facilities are installed at Thebaud for production, compression, utilities and accommodation.
+Satellite platforms are located at Venture, North Triumph, Alma and South Venture.
+These are unmanned wellhead platforms.
+The central Thebaud facility has systems for remote monitoring and control of the other platforms.
+Each of the unmanned platforms is equipped with a helideck and emergency accommodations.
+Hydrocarbons produced at the satellite platforms are transported through a system of subsea flowlines to the Thebaud platform.

 Development Plan Application (Volume 2)